 The woman hired Chad Stavley to represent her.
 Chad immediately began working with the woman to make sure she had everything she needed while recovering from her injuries.
 He evaluated the case and filed a lawsuit against the at-fault driver.
 State Farm was the at-fault driver's insurance company.
 They initially did not think the case had significant value.

 The challenge was being able to prove the significance of the pedestrian's physical and emotional injuries when, after recovering from surgery, she looked healthy.
-Chad worked with the woman's doctors, physical therapist, counselor and experts to prove the injuries were permanent and she should be compensated accordingly.
+Chad worked with the woman's doctors, physical therapist, counselor and other experts to prove the injuries were permanent and that she should be compensated accordingly.

 Call us or a send a message to have your case reviewed.